 The next day we went to the William Fraser Memorial Park and walked around in awe at the network of massive trees framing a little boardwalk loop.
 We then took a little drive to the Abbey Caves, which were fun to have a look at, although we thought it best not to venture in too far without proper gear, especially as all the recent rain had made the water level quite high.

 With a break in the rain, we decided this was the only opportunity to go sailing and so we arranged to meet Marcus, one of Dave's friends down at the harbour.
 After pulling on some amazing hi-vis orange wet weather sailing pants (yes, trousers) the 3 of us climbed aboard and set out for Matakohe (Limestone) Island.
 Marcus explained that they used to do a lot of quarrying on the island but that it was now part of an ecological island restoration plan to enhance the habitat and increase the amount of bird life.
-This involves getting rid of all the predators on the island, mostly the possums and rats which are a big threat to the birds not just on the island but throughout the whole of NZ.
+This involves getting rid of all the predators on the island, mostly the possums and rats which are a big threat to the birds not just on the island but thro

 We stopped hear for some more grog and snacks and after Marcus told us some more stories we returned to our little boat.
 Marcus also said that no-one was allowed in his boat without doing some sailing and so i sailed us back into the harbour as the sun was setting which was really fun and the perfect way to end a lovely day.